tcarland/kdc-ansible/README.md

     /usr/sbin/kdb5_util create -s -P <pw>
     ```

-- Acquire the host key from the master.
+- Acquire the host key from the primary KDC.
 Note the use of `kadmin` instead
 of `kadmin.local` which would connect to the secondary and not the primary.
     ```
     kadmin -p tca/admin -q "ktadd host/$kdc_secondary_hostname@REALM.COM"